 OPEN DATES FOR FRENCH RIVER FISHING

-Walleye or Pickerel and Canada Northern Pike Fishing - Walleye, pickerel, northern pike fishing open the 3rd Saturday in May, prior to this, pan fish is open.
+Walleye or Pickerel and Canada Northern Pike Fishing - Walleye, pickerel, northern pike fishing open the 3rd Saturday in May, prior to this, pan fish is open for Northern Ontario Fishing.

-Muskie - Musky - Open dates for Muskie or musky fishing is the 3rd Saturday in June.
+Muskie - Musky - French River Muskie or musky fishing opens the 1st Saturday in June.

 Largemouth Bass and